Rahul-Ganesan/UX-Agent-Skill/README.md

-# Knaflic — Portfolio Communication Audit Skill
+# UX-Agent-Skill 📊✨ : Knaflic — Portfolio Communication Audit Skill

 A [Cursor Agent Skill](https://docs.cursor.com/) that audits portfolio websites and digital interfaces for **communication effectiveness**, using design and narrative principles inspired by